Comparing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

 |N/A

-73.7% of MGP Ingredients shares are owned by institutional investors.
-29.8% of Spirits Cap shares are owned by insiders.
-Comparatively, 24.1% of MGP Ingredients shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+73.7% of MGP Ingredients shares are held by institutional investors.
+24.1% of MGP Ingredients shares are held by insiders.
+Comparatively, 29.8% of Spirits Cap shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Summary